TAP's Mission is to attract, support, and develop the most effective teachers and school leaders in the State of Vermont.

 - TAP tuition is $10,900, which shall be due prior to the start of the Program.
+TAP tuition will increase to $11,090 starting with the Spring 2018 cohort.
 There is also a $100 non-refundable application fee.
 If payment is not received by the deadline specified, the applicant shall forfeit his/her placement in TAP.
 VSAC is a possible source for grants and loans.
 More information can be found at www.vsac.org

 - Tuition includes all costs associated with the program such as:

 - $1000 non-refundable acceptance, materials, and placement fee

 - an eight month apprenticeship with a mentor teacher

 - coursework, workshops, and seminars

 - supervision by TAP faculty during your student teaching internship